RafaelSilva316/odin-recipes/README.md

 # odin-recipes
-This will eb a small recipe website built as practice for the odin project
+This will be a small recipe website built as practice for the odin project